 Thursday evening openings available.

 Sorry, no other days are currently open.

 No music store, school, or academy can match these rates!

 Serious inquireries should click on the "Contact" on this site & leave your Name, Phone Number, & level of experience.
-Place the words - "Guitar Lessons" in the subject line.
+Place the words - "Guitar Lessons" at the top of your message.
 James will call you personally to provide details.

 Below, James has provided a "Lessons Overview" of the material he covers:

 -Notes on fretboard